inonit/ansible-elk/README.md

-Ansible deployment for ELK (Elasticsearch, Logstash, Kibana)
+Ansible deployment for ELK (Elasticsearch, Logstash, Kibana) on a Vagrant box.